 Next, ask, "How might our pulls on the kite change if the wind's pushes changed?"
 Point to each situation and record students' responses about pulls in a different color.
 Students might say,

 After students have investigated pushes and pulls on the kite, return to the class consensus model.
 Ask students, "What would you add to or change on our class model based on our observations about pushes and pulls on the kite?"
-Give students independent thinking time and then ask students to share their ideas with a partner.
+Give students independent thinking time, then ask students to share their ideas with a partner.
 Bring the class together and ask them to share their ideas or a partner's idea with the class.
-Always follow up with, "Why do you say so?" and encourage students to support their ideas with evidence from their observations (data).
-At this time, students should agree trees, clouds and other components can be removed from the model.
+Always follow up with "Why do you say so?" and encourage students to support their ideas with evidence from their observations (data).
+At this time, students should agree trees, clouds, and other components can be removed from the model.

 Page with text Flexible kites are designed to form different shapes when the wind fills them.
-Ask students, "Which kite looks like our kite?", "How are the kites on this page similar?" and "How are the kites on this page different?"
-You might flip one page back and/or one page forward and ask students if they can find at least two things similar between all of the kites.
+Ask students, "Which kite looks like our kite?"
+"How are the kites on this page similar?"
+"How are the kites on this page different?"
+You might flip one page back and/or one page forward and ask students if they can find at least two things that are similar among all of the kites.
 What about three?

 Page with text 'Catch the wind!'
 Ike shouts to Katie and Sam.
 Ask students, "What do you think Ike means when he says 'Catch the wind'?"
 You might use this question as a formative assessment or provide students the chance to turn and talk to their partner and share their ideas about Ike's statement before sharing them with the class.

-Note: On the page with the text HOW KITES FLY, you might share with students scientists use the word lift when they mean the wind's push that helps cause an object to fly.
+Note: On the page with the text How Kites Fly, you might share with students that scientists use the word lift when they mean the wind's push that helps cause an object to fly.
 However, lift alone doesn't explain how the kite flies.
-You might refer students back to the class model to identify all of the pushes and pulls on the kite.
+You might refer students to the class model to identify all of the pushes and pulls on the kite.

 When you finish reading the story, make sure to return to the Notice and Wonder chart.
 Ask students which questions we can now answer.